All Posts

 • after Prep, the usual sequence of Years 1 to 12 follows.

-In parent terms, that usually means Kindergarten first, then Prep, then Year 1.
+In parent language, that usually means Kindergarten first, then Prep, then Year 1.

 Tasmania year levels at a glance